jasraj25/Movie-Search-App/README.md

 *  Font Integration:

 Utilizes the Lato font from Google Fonts for a clean and modern look.
-*  Error Handling:

-Basic error handling is implemented in JavaScript to handle issues such as failed API requests.
-*  Image Handling:

-Default images are displayed for movies without available posters.
-*  User-Friendly UI:

-The user interface is straightforward, with a centered search bar and a visually appealing presentation of movie information.
-*  Feedback:

-User feedback is provided through hover effects and visual transitions.
-*  Event Handling:

-Listens for user input events (keyup) to trigger the movie search functionality.
 *  Modularity:

 The code is modular, with separate HTML, CSS, and JavaScript files for better organization and maintainability.